TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vnetgtw-gatewayfailoverdetected-diag.md

 productPesIds=""
 cloudEnvironments="Public"
 />
-# Microsoft Azure has identified the virtual network gateway has switched over to a backup instance
+# Virtual network gateway has switched over to a backup instance
 <!--issueDescription-->
 We have identified that your Virtual Network Gateway for Vnet **<!--$virtualNetworkName-->[virtualNetworkName]<!--/$virtualNetworkName-->** with a VIP of: **<!--$gatewayVip-->[gatewayVip]<!--/$gatewayVip-->** has switched over to another instance.
 The most recent time reported: **<!--$preciseTimestamp-->[preciseTimestamp]<!--/$preciseTimestamp-->**.
+This behavior can be considered normal and typically occurs during planned maintenance of the VNet Gateway and should not impact active VPN workloads.
 <!--/issueDescription-->
-## **More information about this issue**
+## **Mitigation**
+ If this failover event resulted in persistent tunnel establishment failure, consider [resetting the gateway](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-resetgw-classic).
 We are sorry for any inconvenience this may have caused.
-This behavior can be considered normal and typically occurs during planned maintenance of the VNet Gateway and should not impact active VPN workloads.
-If this failover event was unexpected and resulted in persistent tunnel establishment failure, consider [resetting the gateway](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-resetgw-classic).

 We recommend enabling **Virtual Network Gateway Metrics** as this issue may have occurred if your Virtual Network Gateway was over-utilized.